sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - simply being invested is by far “the most important thing.”.
     - someone entering adulthood today is practically guaranteed to be well fixed by the time they retire if they merely start investing promptly and avoid tampering with the process by trading

 - Economy#The way to get out of the middle-income trap is to compete on brand and technology rather than price, and that generally means making a job that doesn’t exist yet.
-There wasn’t a market for Walkmen before Sony made them; they had to build the product and then sell it.
+There wasn’t a market for Walkman before Sony made them; they had to build the product and then sell it.

 ## 2022-jan-19 Wed